obouaziz/FastPseudo/README.md

 summary(result)
 ```

-Here is the output (we only dispaly the effect of X).
+Here is the output (we only display the effect of X).
 We obtain an effect very
 close to the true value.

 Call: